 What is a dream feed?

-A lot of parents are reluctant to try it as they feel it will wake their baby however you won't know until you try.
-Some babies will wake a little and others will simply take the feed while still in the land of nod.
+Many parents are reluctant to try it as they're worried they will wake their sleeping baby but you won't know until you try it!
+Most babies stay asleep through a dream feed but others may wake a little and this is completely normal.

 Why should you use a dream feed?